 Soil microbial diversity

 Microorganisms undertake and control the fundamental processes associated with the global biogeochemical cycling and ecosystem functioning.
-We use a range of molecular and traditional techniques in laboratory, microcosm and field systems to understand the factors that control microbial species diversity, abundance and community structure.
+We use a range of molecular and traditional techniques in laboratory, microcosm and field systems to understand the factors that control microbial species diversity, abundance, community structure and function.

 We focus on understanding the impacts of climate change on soil carbon stocks, and the potential of altered agricultural practice, soil management, bioenergy crops and carbon capture and storage to reduce greenhouse gas emissions.
 From this insight we have developed a range of decision support tools that model the impacts of land use on greenhouse gas emmisions.